andimohsoreang/PoolApp/README.md

-# LaraPool - Pool Management System
+# PoolApp - Comprehensive Billiard Management System

-LaraPool is a comprehensive pool management system designed to streamline the operations of billiard and pool halls.
-It offers robust functionality for table reservations, F&B management, transaction processing, and business analytics.
+PoolApp is a powerful and intuitive management system designed specifically for billiard halls and pool establishments.
+The application streamlines all aspects of day-to-day operations including table reservations, food and beverage ordering, inventory management, staff coordination, and detailed business analytics.

+Built with Laravel, this system provides a robust foundation for managing the complete lifecycle of pool hall operations, from customer check-in to financial reporting.

-## Features
+## Key Features

-- **Table Reservation**: Easy scheduling and management of pool tables
+- **Advanced Table Reservation**: Intuitive scheduling system with conflict prevention, time-based pricing, and calendar visualization
-- **F&B Order Management**: Process food and beverage orders efficiently
+- **F&B Order Management**: Complete food and beverage ordering system with kitchen notifications and status tracking
-- **POS System**: Complete point-of-sale functionality
+- **Modern POS System**: Comprehensive point-of-sale functionality with multiple payment methods support
-- **Inventory Management**: Track F&B and equipment inventory
+- **Inventory Control**: Track F&B and equipment inventory with automatic alerts for low stock
-- **User Management**: Role-based access control for staff and administrators
+- **User Management**: Role-based access control with custom permissions for owners, managers, staff, and customers
-- **Reports & Analytics**: Comprehensive business intelligence dashboard
+- **Business Intelligence**: Detailed reports and analytics with customizable dashboards for data-driven decisions
-- **Notifications**: Real-time alerts for reservations and orders
+- **Real-time Notifications**: Instant alerts for new reservations, order status changes, and important system events
+- **Customer Management**: Profile creation, reservation history, and loyalty program integration

 ## Requirements